albanpuech/risky-biscuits-project/README.md

 Welcome to "Pints and Patterns: How Climate Shapes U.S. Beer Ratings"!

 Get ready for a tasty and refreshing adventure!
 In this project, we are going to pop the cap off the worlds of beers and climate!
 Who hasn't dreamed of a cold beer on a warm summer's evening?
-Does a chilly breeze call for a stronger brew?
-These questions made us wonder: Perhaps our beer tastes change with the climate we're in!
+This question made us wonder: Maybe our beer tastes change with the climate we're in!
-We will take you on a bubbly journey to explore how the sunny beaches, snowy mountains, and everything in between across the U.S. influence the way Americans rate their favorite beers!
+We will take you on an exciting journey to explore how the sunny beaches, snowy mountains, and everything in between across the U.S. influence the way Americans rate their favorite beers!

 The questions we will be answering include:
 - Is there a correlation between climate and the overall beer reviews?